mandpd/Obsidian-GitHub-Sync/README.md

 ## How to Use
 Click the **Sync with Remote** ribbon icon to pull changes from your GitHub repo and push local changes.
 If there are any conflicts, the unmerged files will be opened for you to resolve (or just push again with the unresolved conflicts - that should work too).

+### Page specific sync targets
+Need to publish an individual note to a completely different repository (or path) from the rest of your vault?
+Use the three-dot page menu in the file explorer or editor and choose **Set GitHub sync target**.
+Paste a GitHub file URL such as `https://github.com/user/repo/blob/main/docs/file.md` and save it.
+Once configured, the same page menu exposes **Sync page to GitHub**, which uses the GitHub API to upsert the note to that file (and repo/branch).
+Per-page syncing requires a personal access token with the proper scopes (repo for private repos) configured in the plugin settings.

 ## Setup